Hugo Álvarez (footballer, born 2003)

-Hugo Álvarez Antúnez (born 2 July 2003) is a Spanish professional footballer who plays as a midfielder for La Liga club Celta de Vigo.
+Hugo Álvarez Antúnez (born 2 July 2003) is a Spanish professional footballer who plays mainly as a left winger for La Liga club Celta de Vigo.

 Club career

 Álvarez began playing football with the youth academy of Ourense CF in 2007 at the age of four, and moved to RC Celta de Vigo's academy at under-8 level.
 He made his professional debut with Celta in a 3–0 La Liga win over Getafe CF on 25 October 2021.

+International career

+Álvarez has represented Spain at the under-21 level.
+He received his call-up in October 2024 for the 2025 UEFA European Under-21 Championship qualification matches.
+He made his debut in Spain's 4–3 victory against Kazakhstan, coming on as a substitute in the second half.